Health in the Democratic Republic of the Congo

 Health problems have been a long-standing issue limiting development in the Democratic Republic of the Congo (DR Congo).

-The Human Rights Measurement Initiative finds that the Democratic Republic of the Congo is fulfilling 73.1% of what it should be fulfilling for the right to health based on its level of income.
-When looking at the right to health with respect to children, the Democratic Republic of the Congo achieves 96.6% of what is expected based on its current income.
-In regards to the right to health amongst the adult population, the country achieves 100.0% of what is expected based on the nation's level of income.
-The Democratic Republic of the Congo falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 22.8% of what the nation is expected to achieve based on the resources (income) it has available.
+In 2022, the Human Rights Measurement Initiative found that the DRC was fulfilling 73.1% of what it should be fulfilling for the right to health, based on its level of income.
+For children's health, the DRC achieved 96.6% of what is expected based on its income.
+For adult health, the DRC achieves 100.0% of what is expected based on national income.
+The DRC falls into the "very bad" category when evaluating the right to reproductive health, fulfilling 22.8% of what the nation is expected to achieve, based on the income it has available.